chrisguitarguy/pjaxy/readme.md

 Let's say your make a request for a single post.
 Pjaxy first looks in the childtheme directory in `pjax-templates` for `single.php`, the in the parent theme directory for `pjax-templates/single.php`.
 Same deal for taxonomy pages (including tags and categories).

+If you plan on using the built in JS to enable PJAX, just make sure to call `get_pjaxy_page_info` ([pjax.php](https://github.com/chrisguitarguy/pjaxy/blob/master/pjax.php#L43)) at the top of each PJAX template.
+This function puts some stuff on the page to change the body class, page title, and header image.

 Check out this [twenty eleven child theme](https://github.com/chrisguitarguy/pjaxy-example) for an example.

 ## License